thenikso/angular-inview/README.md

   If using this directive for infinite scrolling, you may want to use this like `<any in-view="$inview&&myLoadingFunction()"></any>`.

-- `$inviewInfo` is an object containint extra info regarding the event
+- `$inviewInfo` is an object containing extra info regarding the event

   ```
   {